splunk/public-o11y-docs/gdi/get-data-in/rum/ios/manual-rum-ios-instrumentation.rst

 Manually change screen names
 ======================================

-By default, the iOS RUM agent collects the name set in the :code:`ViewController`.
+By default, the iOS RUM library collects the name set in the :code:`ViewController`.
 You can customize the screen names for your application by using the ``setScreenName`` function.
 The custom name persists until your next call to :code:`setScreenName`.

 The following example shows how to customize the name of an account settings screen: